hyperstack-org/hyperstack/README.md

 The initializer file specifies what transport will be used.
 Currently you can use [Pusher](http://pusher.com), ActionCable (if using Rails 5), Pusher-Fake (for development) or a Simple Poller for testing etc.

-Synchromesh also adds some features to the `ActiveRecord` `scope` method to optimize expensive scope updates.
+Synchromesh also adds some features to the `ActiveRecord` `scope` method to manage scopes updates.
+Details [here.](docs/client_side_scoping.md)

 ## Authorization

-Each application defines a number of *channels* and *authorization policies* for those channels and the data sent over them.
+Each application defines a number of *channels* and *authorization policies* for those channels and the data sent over the channels.

 Policies are defined with *Policy* classes.
 These are similar and compatible with [Pundit](https://github.com/elabs/pundit) but you do not need to use the pundit gem (but can if you want.)